-SELECTED-SEGMENT-LOAD <file name>, <entries>...
+SELECTED-SEGMENT-LOAD <file name>, <entry>...

-<entries> - the name of a symbol defined in <file name>.
+<entry> - the name of a symbol defined in <file name>.

-The complement of OMITTED-SEGMENT-LOAD: this command will load only those modules containing definitions of the specified <entry>s from files of structure (b) and (c).
-Other modules will not be loaded.
-Symbols do not have to be library entries; no modules except those referenced in <entry> will be loaded regardless of symbol definition type.
+The complement of CMITTED-SEGMENT-LOAD: this command will load only those modules containing definitions of the specified \langle entry \rangle s from files of structure (b) and (c).
+Other modules will not be loaded, except those already referenced and undefined.
+Symbols do not have to be library entries; no modules except those referenced in \langle entry \rangle will be loaded regardless of symbol definition type.